 Mental Health Resources in Colorado

-If you need assistance with mental health issues of any kind – or know someone who might need support – help is out there.
+Know that if you need assistance with mental health issues of any kind – or know someone who might need support – help is out there.
 You are not alone.

 Sometimes the need is immediate.
 If you or someone you know needs to speak with a mental health professional immediately, contact the national Suicide & Crisis Lifeline any time of day or night by calling or texting 9-8-8.
 The call or text is free and confidential.
-If you prefer, you can also chat with the Suicide & Crisis Lifeline at 988lifeline.org
+If you prefer, you can also chat with the Suicide & Crisis Lifeline at 988lifeline.org.

 All chat and text centers in the 988 Lifeline network are accredited by either the American Association of Suicidology or the International Council for Helplines.
 988 Lifeline Chat and Text is available 24/7 across the U.S. and certain territories.